-The County of Fulton designates the Business Manager as the open-records officer.
-Public records will be available for inspection and copying by contacting the Business Manager by appointment with the exception of holidays.
+The County of Fulton designates the Chief Clerk as the Open Records Officer.
+Public records will be available for inspection and copying by contacting the Chief Clerk by appointment with the exception of holidays.

-Requests must be in writing and directed to the Business Manager, 116 West Market Street, McConnellsburg, PA 17233.
+Requests must be in writing and directed to the Chief Clerk, 116 West Market Street, Suite 203, McConnellsburg, PA 17233.
 Written requests shall be on a form provided by the County and shall include the date of the request, the name and address of the requester, and a clear description of the records sought.
 Click here to access the form.